 A bachelor’s degree with a minimum of a second-class lower (2-2) grade and a Bachelor of Medicine, Bachelor of Surgery (MBBS) will be the minimum entry requirement.
 Graduates of medicine, psychology, nursing, social work, special education, health education, physiotherapy, pharmacy, occupational therapy and sociology can apply.
 The applicants must meet the University of Ibadan matriculation requirements for the various programmes.
 A minimum of a one year experience with working with children and adolescents will be an added advantage.
-Graduates who have successfully completed the post-graduate diploma in child and adolescent mental health can also apply.

 Candidates for the M.Sc.
 CAMH are required to complete the registration formality within the period stipulated by the Postgraduate School of the University of Ibadan.